CSE312: Web Applications

 You can earn application objectives to improve your grade in this course.
 You will have the following opportunities to complete application objectives.

-• Each of the 5 homework assignments contain 2 application objectives each.
-Each objective you complete before the expected deadline of an homework will earn you 1 Application Objective
+• Each of the 5 homework assignments contain an application objective.
+If you complete the application objective before the expected deadline of that homework, will earn 1 Application Objective

-• You cannot earn any credit for the Application Objectives on the final deadline.
+• You cannot earn any credit for the Application Objectives on the final deadlines.

 • Group Project x9